 A kernel identifier of the owning process on the client machine.

 All the locks listed are removed from the VAST Cluster NFS server.

 To manage NLM locks via CLI, use the following commands.

-For full CLI command syntax, including arguments, enter the command at the CLI prompt, followed by ?.
+For full CLI command syntax, including arguments, enter the command at the CLI prompt in the <command> <subcommand> format provided in the table, followed by ?.